-To make processing easier the following macros may be used in the output file name:
+To make processing easier the follwing macros may be used in the output file name:

-@TITLE@ this will be the contents of the %%Title: comment in the PostScript input job, usually the name of the document as created by an application.
-If this comment is not found PStill defaults to 'tmp-xxxxx', where xxxxx is a number (the process id pstill runs at) @SNAME@ the file name of the input, stripped of the path and postfix, e.g. if the input is 'c:\tmp\input.ps' @SNAME@ will result in 'input'.
-Does not work with STDIN input! @LNAME@ the file name of the input, stripped of the postfix only, e.g. if the input is 'c:\tmp\input.ps' @LNAME@ will result in 'c:\tmp\input'.
-Does not work with STDIN input! @TEMP@ the system temp folder @ENVTEMP@ the value of the %TEMP% environment variable
+@TITLE@ this will be the contents of the %%Title: ... comment in the PostScript input job, usually the name of the document as created by an application.
+If this comment is not found PStill defaults to 'tmp-xxxxx', where xxxxx is a number (the process id pstill runs at)

+(Version 1.55.4 or later also allow:)

+@SNAME@ the file name of the input, stripped of the path and

+postfix, e.g. if the input is 'c:\tmp\input.ps'

+@SNAME@ will result in 'input'.

+Does not work with STDIN input!

+@LNAME@ the file name of the input, stripped of the postfix only, e.g. if the input is 'c:\tmp\input.ps' @LNAME@ will result in 'c:\tmp\input'.

+Does not work with STDIN input!